-- holidav
+- holiday

-- minding the house;
+- minding the house:

-- caring for relatives;
+- · caring for relatives;

 - awaiting repair people;

-- · shopping;
+- shopping;

-- a birthday or family celebration.
+- a birthday or family celebration

+- having other siblings that are ill within the household.

 There are clearly some grey areas.
 The guidance from the County Council and the Department for Education makes it clear that only exceptional occasions should be classified as authorised.